Welcome to Year 6

 This year, Foxes class will be taught by Mrs O’Neill and Mrs Cullup, with Mrs Ellis supporting in class.

-Our PE day is Monday – we have double PE taught by Mr Butler.
-Please ensure that correct PE uniform is in school on Mondays.
+Our PE day is on a Friday and is taught by Mr Butler.
+Please ensure that correct PE uniform is in school on Fridays.
 A gentle reminder that layers will be needed as the weather begins to cool for autumn and winter.

 Maths homework will be set termly, with different fluency facts being sent home each term for the children to practise at home.
 A termly project will also be sent home, which will relate to our current topic.